gongqilin/API/my_application/add_application.md

 ![Add Application](../images/AddApplication.png)

-This will redirect the user to the **Setup New Application** page as shown below.
+This will redirect the user to the '**Setup New Application**' Page as shown below.

 ![Setup New Application](../images/SetupNewApplication.png)

-The following is a list of the details required to create an API Application/Client.
+Following are the details that needs to be added to create an API Application/Client.

 <table>
     <tr>